absallam1999/absallam1999/README.md

 ### Hi there 👋

 # My Name is Mohamed Abd El-Salam Badr,
-Passionate and driven Software Engineer with strong expertise in full-stack web development ..
+Passionate and Driven Software Engineer with Strong Expertise in Full-Stack Web Development.

 - 🎓 Bachelor's Degree in Computer Science [2022].
 - 🤝 Looking to collaborate on web Applications.